For all LiNCHigher's work we are guided by The SCiP Alliance’s definition of a Service child:

 Lincolnshire and East Midlands SCiP Alliance Hub

-The Lincolnshire and East Midlands SCiP Alliance Hub is led by the LiNCHigher.
+The Lincolnshire and East Midlands SCiP Alliance Hub is led by LiNCHigher.

-The Hub, launched in October 2020 and brings together partners across the region to support Service children and their families to progress within education and make informed decisions on their future.
+The Hub, launched in October 2020, brings together partners across the region to support Service children and their families to progress within education and make informed decisions on their future.

-If you have identified Service students from Armed Forces Families within your school or college and would like to access support please contact the HUB lead, Jessica Darnell who will be able to provider further details of activities and resources on offer in the local area.
+If you have identified Service students from Armed Forces Families within your school or college and would like to access support please contact the Hub Lead, Shaun O'Neill via email@example.com or via firstname.lastname@example.org.
+Our team will be able to provide further details of activities and resources on offer in the local area.

 Funding support for schools - Service Pupil Premium